 Critical Deadlines For Filing an EEOC Claim in Baton Rouge, LA

 Federal and Louisiana law both protect employees from workplace discrimination.
 The Louisiana Employment Discrimination Law, La.
 R.S.
 23:301 et seq., and Title VII of the Civil Rights Act of 1964 generally prohibit employers from discriminating against their workers on the basis of race, color, religion, sex, or national origin.
 In fact, the laws are so similar that Louisiana employees who suffer discrimination on-the-job almost always have the right to seek compensatory damages, back pay, benefits, reinstatement, or front pay under either or both laws.
-Where Louisiana and federal discrimination laws differ substantially, however, is in how much time an employee has to file a discrimination lawsuit against their employer with a Baton Rouge injury lawyer.
+Where Louisiana and federal discrimination laws differ substantially, however, is in how much time an employee has to file a discrimination lawsuit against their employer with a personal injury law firm.
 The inconsistent procedural requirements for the assertion of state and federal discrimination claims further complicate matters.

 How to File a Discrimination Lawsuit